 Treatments for Melanoma

 To start the treatment for melanoma, Dr. Krathen will need to determine if the area is cancerous.
 He will examine the area to see if it is abnormal and then take a biopsy to test for cancer.
 Once it is determined to be cancerous, Dr. Krathen will test to see how deep it is in the skin and if it has the potential to spread.
 Most commonly, surgical excision is used to remove the affected area.
 In some cases, Mohs Surgery can be an effective treatment option.
 If the melanoma has spread more, you will need a more extensive treatment plan.
 Dr. Krathen will recommend options and create a plan based on your specific symptoms.

 Schedule a Consultation

 When found early, melanoma can be treated effectively.
-You are at an increased risk of melanoma if a first-defree family memeber has had melanoma.
+You are at an increased risk of melanoma if a first-degree family member has had melanoma.
 If you are at a higher risk for melanoma you should examine your skin on a monthly basis.
 If you have found symptoms then talk to a dermatologist.
 Dr. Krathen will work with you to find an effective treatment.
 If you detect any signs or symptoms then call our office at (508) 827-2615 or request a consultation by filling out our online form.
 To book an appointment, schedule your visit as a new patient using our online scheduler or as an existing patient using the Mass General Brigham Patient Gateway.